 Section 4(b) of code of criminal procedure 1898 talks about bailable and nonbailable offenses, but before it is necessary to understand the word bail.
 Bail is the release of an accused held in the legal custody while waiting for the trail or appeal against the decision and it is irrelevant whether the person is in police custody or in judicial.

 Police after the arrest of the accused authorized to release him depending upon the conditions to be fulfilled in this regard.

 There are two possibilities to release an accused on bail:

-- He can claim this release on bail as matter of right or,
+- He can claim this release on bail as a matter of right or,

-- He can claim this release at the discretion of court
+- He can claim this release at the discretion of the court

-If anyone claims it as a matter of right, it is possible only in regard to a bailable offense, and if it is claimed as discretion of the court it is non bailable offense.
-Sometimes bail is granted in murder case, it is an exception and will remain exception and does not become a general rule.
+If anyone claims it as a matter of right, it is possible only regarding a bailable offense, and if it is claimed as the discretion of the court it is a non-bailable offense.
+Sometimes bail is granted in a murder case, it is an exception and will remain an exception and does not become a general rule.

-Schedule II column 5 of the Cr.PC 1898 tell us whether offense created by the Pakistan Penal Code 1860 is bailable or non bailable offense.
-There is not a single section in the Cr.PC which indicate that a particular offense is a bailable or not bailable.
+Schedule II column 5 of the Cr.PC 1898 tells us whether offenses provided in the Pakistan Penal Code 1860 are a bailable or non-bailable offense.
+There is not a single section in the Cr.PC which indicates that a particular offense is bailable or not bailable.